-- 8.1 Based on the assurance process outlined above, in terms of effectiveness, the Council's governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework., subject to the areas identified for review or improvement set out in section 9 below.

-- 8.2 Our financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015)

-- 8.3 Our assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010)

-- The Council has designated the Depute Chief Executive (Chief Operating Officer) as the Senior Information Risk Owner with the Head of Legal & Governance Services as Depute.
-Our information security measures have been reviewed in 2019/20 to ensure continuing compliance with the Public Service Network (PSN) requirements.

-- 8.5 The Chief Internal Auditor is the Council's nominated Money Laundering Reporting Officer.
-There has been no relevant activity in respect of Council and its group during the year.

-- 8.6 We have structures in place which support constructive challenge and effective scrutiny to our system of internal control and our broader governance arrangements.
-In particular;-

-- Scrutiny Committee

-- Strategic Policy & Resources Committee

-- Audit Committee

-- Themed Committees

-- Executive Officer Team

-- Corporate Management Group

-- > Strategic Improvement & Investment Board

-- Policy & Governance Group
+- 8.1 Based on the assurance process outlined above, in terms of effectiveness, the Council's governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework, subject to the areas identified for review or improvement set out in sections 7 and 10. . - 8.2 Our financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015).
+Financial risks arising from the continuing response to the COVID-19 pandemic are highlighted and managed through our effective processes, with regular reporting to Elected Members. - 8.3 Our assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010) - 8.4 The Council has designated the Head of Legal & Governance Services as the Senior Information Risk Owner with the Head of Corporate IT and Revenues as Depute.
+Our information security measures have been reviewed in 2020/21 to ensure continuing compliance with the Public Service Network (PSN) requirements. - 8.5 The Chief Internal Auditor is the Council's nominated Money Laundering Reporting Officer.
+There has been no relevant activity in respect of Council and its group during the year. - 8.6 We have structures in place which support constructive challenge and effective scrutiny to our system of internal control and our broader governance arrangements.
+In particular; - - \geq Scrutiny Committee - \triangleright Strategic Policy & Resources Committee - \triangleright Audit Committee - ⊳ Themed Committees - Executive Officer Team - Corporate Management Group - ≻ Strategic Improvement & Investment Board - ≻ Policy & Governance Group - \triangleright External Audit (presently KPMG)

-- External Audit (presently KPMG) - 8.7 In addition, the Council has implemented temporary arrangements for the COVID-19 pandemic with appropriate governance arrangements.
+- 8.7 Where it has been necessary to suspend Committees, any urgent business has been considered by more frequent meetings of Perth & Kinross Council. - 8.8 In addition, the Council has implemented and reviewed temporary arrangements for the COVID-19 pandemic with appropriate governance arrangements throughout the year.